mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 the message from RabbitMQ server.
 You can read more about this flow in this [article](http://jmesnil.net/stomp-websocket/doc/).

-In `onConnect` method we subscribe to queue and through which we get the realtime message from RabbitMQ server if there is any.
+In `onConnect` method, we subscribe to queue and through which we get the real-time message from RabbitMQ server if there is any.
 Once we get the match data message, then we can handle our logic and show the match data to users in the proper format.

-This is all about how we can decouple the app into separate components using microservices which help to solve above two problems.
+This blog post is all about how we can decouple the app into separate components using microservices which help to solve above two problems.

 Happy Hacking :)